-Absolutely, most days I am happy with my career.
+Absolutely, most days I am happy with my career as a military veterinarian.
 Obviously, there will be days where I wish I chose an easier job, but in the end, I am always happy every day going to work.

 Do you have any advice for students, once accepted?

 Stay focused on your goals and roll with the punches.
 Accept that you will not know all the answers, but what matters is that you do your best.

 Find a good study partner(s); multiple minds are better than one.
 Go to as many teaching assistant sessions/professor office hours; especially if you are struggling with the material.
 Get help early!
 Find a good study pattern that works for you and stick with it.
 If you don’t do well on a test, figure out what went wrong and keep moving.
 Don’t let one grade drag you down.

 Have there been any classes, within your DVM program that were especially relatable to your current position as a working military veterinarian?

 Anatomy, physiology, surgery, and medicine; I use these core ideologies every single day.

 What was the most challenging class, in your DVM program?